karlaxnieves/support-git-delete-yespo/docs/Omnichannel/widgets/setting-up-widgets-for-your-site.md

 next:
   description: ''
 ---
-RPlace different widget types on your site to improve visitor interaction and collect more contact data.
+Place different widget types on your site to improve visitor interaction and collect more contact data.

 > 📘 Note
 >
 > To publish widgets, install our script before the closing body tag on every website page.
-To get a script, go to *Site → Widgets*, click the *Get script* button, and specify your site's domain.
+To get a script, go to **Site → Widgets**, click the **Get script** button, and specify your site's domain.

 <Image align="center" width="80% " src="https://files.readme.io/650dbbbdd769c8bec2337789f4688e71b110589452b04dd1846fcc9b478d44f9-01_new_widget_en.webp" />